onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 YHWH (Yahweh) is the greatest!
 Prophet Muhammad did not rename Yahweh to Allah.
 "Allah" is not a name exclusive to Islam; it is the standard Arabic word for "God".
 Arabic-speaking Jews, Christians, and Muslims all use "Allah" when referring to the Creator.

 Does the USA want me?
-Can I get an H1B?
+Can I get an H1B visa? please? pretty please?
 Do I qualify as high-skilled immigration?
 Balaji has written off the disunited states as doomed - I haven’t.
+America HAS to survive.

 I'm in the business of connecting dots
     show infographic with information/knowledge/wisdom/etc.

 the system wants to teach you about itself

-Our minds & consciousness are localized coherence and recombination reactors and the culture/noosphere is the grid of integration
+diversity is our strenght ONLY if we're also coherent and compatible on our most fundamental values and when the diversity can be harnessed in collective intelligence

-the universe pretending to be individuals
+Unity is our greatest strength also not all traits in which we can be diverse matter that much - diversity in some traits is neutral and provides no benefit and could even cause problems